 When was the last time you cooked for a loved one?
 What did you make?

-Apparently it wasn’t recently, since I’m having struggling to remember–ah yes: it was a sort of a summer salad medley.
+Apparently it wasn’t recently since I’m having to struggle to remember–ah yes: it was a sort of a summer salad medley.
 Curried chicken and rice salad; cucumber, red onions, tomatoes and rice wine vinegar salad, and spinach salad with strawberries and balsamic.

 What is your guilty food pleasure?